All Episodes

 They can maintain this overall feeling of guilt.

-Uh you know, I think I think this whole notion of guilt, I think it's I think it explains uh public polling on the economy.
+You know, I think this whole notion of guilt, I think it explains public polling on the economy.

 You go out and you talk to anybody individually, and the odds are life's never been better.

-And yet, those same people will be reluctant to say that because they think their neighbor, or even people in a different town that don't even know, are not doing well because they've been buying into the drive-by media hit pieces on this.
+And yet, those same people will be reluctant to say that because they think their neighbor or even people in a different town they don't even know are not doing well because they've been buying into the drive-by media hit pieces on this.

 And so a guilt overcomes them.